scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 * Vanes
 * Lebena

-Today there are xxxx genera of orchid worldwide.
+According to *Dressler* there are currently five subfamilies, 22 tribes, 70 subtribes, and about 850 genera of orchids.
+The orchid subfamilies are:

+* Apostasioideae
+* Cypripedioideae
+* Orchidoideae
+* Epidendroideae
+* Vanilloideae

 The UK species are all within the Orchidoidaea and Epidendroideae subfamilies.
 The following two sections list all the orchid species I recorded within Oxfordshire, Buckinghamshire and Bedfordhsire during the summer of 2019.

 Each species recorded below has the following information: